cobbzilla/merge-yml/README.md

 Files are merged in order, such that files listed later will override files listed earlier.

-The merged result is written to stdout.
-Logs (for info & errors) are written to stderr.
+The merged result is written to `stdout`.
+Logs (for info & errors) are written to `stderr`.

-Within the YML files to be merged, you may include references to system environment variables using mustache-style syntax, for example:
+Within the YML files to be merged, you may include references to environment variables using mustache-style syntax, for example:

     callbackUrl: http://www.{{DEPLOY_HOST_NAME}}.example.com:8102/my_callback

-Then make sure you've exported the DEPLOY_HOST_NAME environment variable to whatever place you invoke merge-yml from.
+Then make sure you've exported the `DEPLOY_HOST_NAME` environment variable to whatever place you invoke `merge-yml` from.